Updated 15/11/2024

 - Vertical spaces.
 Cats love to climb, and viewing the world from a vantage point makes them feel safe and secure.

 - Scratching posts.
-All cats love to scratch - it’s mentally stimulating and saves your furniture from destruction and other behavioral issues.
+All cats love to scratch - it’s mentally and physically stimulating and saves your furniture from destruction and other behavioral issues.

 - Toys.
 Cats are intelligent creatures with a natural instinct to hunt, so invest in mentally-stimulating toys like laser, feather and mouse toys.